-District Court Holds That State Law is A Bad One.
+District Court Holds That State Law is

-That the seventh legislature of the State of Utah indulged in at least one case of vicious class legislation is the opinion of Judge Lewis of the Third district court, who holds to be uncon-stitutional the law relating to the examination of veterinary surgeons and dentists, and the use of titles by these practitioners, setting forth their occupation.
+A Bad One.

-pation.
-The decision is handed down in pass-ing upon a denurrer of Dr. J. B. Sim-mons, who styles himself in his adver-tising: "Veterinary surgeon and dent-ist," and who appealed his case to the district court after being fined in a justice's court for not complying with justice's court for not complying with the law the law.
-According to the decision any man who wishes to practise dental surgery can do so, and any man who wishes to become a veterinary surgeon can do so regardless of the state's examining board and the state's supervision.
-Dr. Simmons was found practising without a certificate from the board of examiners, was duly arrested and as duly fined \$1.
+That the seventh legislature of the State of Utah indulged in at least one case of vicious class legislation is the opinion of Judge Lewis of the Third district court, who holds to be uncon-stitutional the law relating to the examination of veterinary surgeons and dentists, and the use of titles by these practitioners, setting forth their occupation regardless of the state's examining board and the state's supervision.
+Dr. Simimons was found practising without a certificate from the board of examiners, was duly arrested and as duly fixed \$1.
 He appealed and at-tacked the constitutionality of the act.
-One clause in the law provides that the veterinary must not use any title that may be conferred by a school in veterinary science, and reads as folterinary science, and reads as fol lows: "Nothing in this act shall pervent any person from practising veterinary medicine, surgery or dentistry, provid-ed such persons do not use the title veterinary surgeon.' or 'veterinary dentist,' or any analogous title or any cogree, or part thereof conferred by any legally chartered veterinary school or agricultural college."
-Judge Lewis, in considering the con-stitutionality of the act, says:
+One clause in the law provides that the veterinary must not use any fille that may be conferred by a school in veterinary science, and reads as fol-lows:

-stitutionality of the act, says: situtionality of the act, says: "I am of the opinion that the leg-slature has attempted to confer upon college graduates the exclusive use of the words, 'veterinarian,' veterinary surgeon,' and 'veterinary dentist.'
-It is beyond the power of the legisla-ture so to do, it being class legislation of the most vicious sort.
+The decision is handed down in pass-ing upon a demurrer of Dr. J. B. Sim-mons, who styles himself in his adver-tising: "Veterinary surgeon and dent-ist," and who appealed his case to the district court after being fined in a batteries court for not complying with justice's court for not complying with lows: "Nothing in this act shall pervent any person from practising veterinary medicine, surgery or dentistry, provia-ed such persons do not use the title 'veterinary surgeon,' or 'veterinary dentist,' or any analogous title or any degree, or part thereof conferred by any legally chartered veterinary school or agricultural college."
+Judge Lewis, in considering the con-stitutionality of the act, says: "I am of the opinion that the leg-islature has attempted to confer upon college graduates the exclusive use of stature has attempted to conter upon college graduates the exclusive use of the words, 'veterinary surgeon,' and 'veterinary surgeon,' and 'veterinary dentiet,' it is beyond the power of the legisla-ture so to do, it being class legislation of the most vicious sort.
 The de-murrer is sustained."